 Worth every effort

-Launching Alexiz took a leap of faith: Ester and her husband have invested more than $200,000 of their own savings into the business, and doing has made them adjust their financial goals.
+Launching Alexiz took a leap of faith: Ester and her husband have poured more than $200,000 of their savings into the business so far and have had to make changes to their financial goals along the way.

 “He intended to retire at 40 initially, but that plan got pushed back because we wanted to give the business the best shot we can.
 However, he has always given me full support to pursue what I envisioned,” she says.

-But while they have had to move things around, she has no regrets.
-In fact, running this business has taught her to better manage her time and celebrate the small wins.
+But she has no regrets embarking on an entrepreneurial journey has taught her to better manage her time and celebrate the small wins.

 “As a mother, you need to know how to steal time from the baby naps, feeds and playtime to reply to emails, write business plans, read reports and hop onto calls.
 I also make sure to carve out time with my kids every day, and on the weekends have date nights with my husband.”

 “A message I’d share with fellow mothers is ‘your best is enough’.
 I strongly believe that our children do not need a perfect mummy, but a happy one.
 We can only take care of everything, including our family and business, if we take care of ourselves first.
 This revelation has brought so much hope, positivity and empowerment back to my life since becoming a mum.”